nf-core/sarek/docs/output.md

 By default, `Sarek` will use [GATK MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/5358880192027-MarkDuplicates-Picard-).

 Specify `--use_gatk_spark markduplicates` to use [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) instead, the corresponding `Spark` implementation.
-The resulting files are converted to `CRAM` either with [samtools](https://www.htslib.org/doc/samtools.html) when `GATK MarkDuplicates` is used or implicitly by `GATK MarkDuplicatesSpark`
+The resulting files are converted to `CRAM` with either [samtools](https://www.htslib.org/doc/samtools.html), when `GATK MarkDuplicates` is used, or, implicitly, by `GATK MarkDuplicatesSpark`.

 The resulting `CRAM` files are delivered to the users.